-OSPFv3 [RFC5340] introduced additional options to provide similar, if not better, control of the forwarding topology; the R-bit provides a more granular indication of whether a router is active and should be used for transit traffic.
+OSPFv3 [RFC5340] introduced additional options to provide similar control of the forwarding topology; the R-bit provides an indication of whether a router is active and should be used for transit traffic.

 It is left to network operators to decide which technique to use in their network.
+See Section 4 for more details.